WHAT IS A BID?

 Businesses are entitled to a 1/8th-page advert on the BID page in the Brixton Bugle newspaper.

-The BID will be funding the Brixton Design Trail, which is set to be a flagship event for the local area.
-During the week commencing 17 September 2016, Brixton’s town centre will be transformed.
+The BID funds the Brixton Design Trail, a flagship event for the local area.
 The BID is supporting this year’s event to be the biggest and best yet.
-BDT’s official London Design Festival Status means that new visitors will be attracted to Brixton from across the capital and beyond.
+BDT’s official London Design Festival status means that new visitors will be attracted to Brixton from across the capital and beyond.